tvierb/userlimit/README.md

 Place the files anywhere -- for example in "/opt/userlimit/" .

-The program "userlimit1.pl" will read "limits.conf" and will write ".userlimits.state" in the same directory as where the program sits.
+The program "userlimit.pl" will read "limits.conf" and will write ".userlimits.state" in the same directory as where the program sits.

 Copy "sample-limits.conf" to "limits.conf" and add computer time limits for users (seconds).